openstack/octavia/specs/version0.5/queue-consumer.rst

 https://blueprints.launchpad.net/octavia/+spec/queue-consumer

-This blueprint describes how Oslo messages are consumed, processed and delegated from the API-controller queue to the deploy worker component of Octavia.
+This blueprint describes how Oslo messages are consumed, processed and delegated from the API-controller queue to the controller worker component of Octavia.
 The component that is responsible for these activities is called the Queue Consumer.

 Problem description
 ===================
-Oslo messages need to be consumed by the controller and delegated to the proper deploy worker.
-Something needs to interface with the API-controller queue and spawn the deploy workers.
+Oslo messages need to be consumed by the controller and delegated to the proper controller worker.
+Something needs to interface with the API-controller queue and spawn the controller workers.
 That "something" is what we are calling the Queue Consumer.

 Proposed change
 ===============